AlexandraVoloshyna/grocery-list-app/README.md

 ## Features

 - View grocery list
-- Add, edit, and delete items in the grocery list
 - Add amounts to each item in the list
 - Mark items as bought
 - Filter items by category (e.g., Fruits, Vegetables)